-“Yuan Fang, what do you think?” goes the catchphrase from Chinese TV’s equivalent to Sherlock Holmes.
-Amazing sleuth Di Renjie depends on his assistant, Yuan Fang, for sound counsel, since he never knows the answer himself.
+“Yuan Fang, what do you think?” goes the catchphrase from China’s TV equivalent to detective Sherlock Holmes.
+The amazing sleuth Di Renjie depends on his assistant Yuan Fang for sound counsel, as he never knows the answer himself.

-It’s an apt way to approach what is happening in the business aviation market in the greater China region today.
-The sector remains elusive for the big manufacturers and has yet to deliver the huge prizes promised a few short years ago.
+It’s not a bad way to approach what is happening the business aviation market in the greater China region today.
+The sector remains temptingly elusive for the big manufacturers, and has yet to deliver the huge prizes promised a few short years ago.